How to buy International Paper (IP) shares in Australia

 Learn how to easily invest in International Paper shares.

-International Paper Company (IP) is a leading packaging & containers business with stocks listed in the US.
-It opened the day at US$59.31 after a previous close of US$60.23.
-During the day the price has varied from a low of USD59.03 to a high of USD59.8.
+International Paper (IP) is a leading packaging & containers business with stocks listed in the US.
+It opened the day at US$36.7 after a previous close of US$36.82.
+During the day the price has varied from a low of USD36.565 to a high of USD37.
 The latest price was USD36.84 (25 minute delay).
-International Paper Company is listed on the NYSE.
+International Paper is listed on the NYSE.
 All prices are listed in US Dollars.

-- Search for International Paper Company.
+- Search for International Paper.
 Find the share by name or ticker symbol: IP.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Purchase now or later.
-Buy today with a market order or use a limit order to delay your purchase until International Paper Company reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+Buy today with a market order or use a limit order to delay your purchase until International Paper reaches your desired price.
+To spread out your risk, look into dollar-cost averaging, which smooths out buying using consistent intervals and amounts.

 - Decide on how many to buy.
-At last close price of US$64.65, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
-You may be able to buy a fractional share of International Paper Company, depending on your broker.
+At last close price of US$36.82, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+You may be able to buy a fractional share of International Paper, depending on your broker.

 - Check in on your investment.
-Congratulations, you own a part of International Paper Company.
+Congratulations, you own a part of International Paper.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?